-(Optional) To customize what you review, on the right, click Manage columns , select the columns that you want to see or hide, and click Save.
+(Optional) To customize what data you see, on the right, click Manage columns .
+Select the columns that you want to see or hideclick Save.

-Review ways to filter and export log data and create alerts.
+(Optional) Review ways to filter and export log data and create alerts.

 Data you can view

-|Event name||The action that was logged, such as revoking a security key or deleting a user.|
+|Event name||The action that was logged, such as revoking a security key or deleting a user|

-|Date||Date and time of the event (displayed in your browser's default time zone).|
+|Date||Date and time of the event (displayed in your browser's default time zone)|

 |Event description||Details about the action, such as the name of the deleted user and the name (or email address for service account admins) of the admin that initiated the action|

 |IP address||IP address of the admin.
 Usually reflects the admin's physical location, but could be a proxy server or VPN address.|

 At Add a filter, select an Event name to filter data for that event.
-The audit report shows log entries for each time that event occurred during the time range that you set.
+The audit log shows entries for each time that event occurred during the time range that you set.
 Most event names are self-explanatory.
 For example, Add application shows when an application was added to your organization or a domain.
 However, you might see more detailed log data, such as:

-- Admin role assignment—If you assign a Super Admin role to a user, the log shows the Event Description as Role_SEED_ADMIN_ROLE.
+|Admin privileges grant||If you assign the Super Admin role to a user, the log shows the Event description as Role_SEED_ADMIN_ROLE|

-- Groups—Logs actions performed in the Admin console, in Google Groups, and more.
-To track changes by users in Groups, see the Groups audit log.|
+|Groups events||Logs actions performed in the Admin console, in Google Groups, and more.
+To track changes by users in Groups, go to the Groups audit log.|

-- Marketplace services—Logs when an admin adds or removes an app, turns an app on or off, and authorizes or removes API client access.
+|Marketplace login audit change||Logs when an admin adds or removes an app, turns an app on or off, and authorizes or removes API client access.
 Some apps might not have IP address details.|

 Logs when auto provisioning is turned off because syncing with a service was failing for a long time.